-The temporary residence is granted to those entering with a work permit (which will have to be obtained from the Ministry of Labor).
-People concerned in this catergory should obtain a work permit and a yearly residence permit within three months from the date of entrance to Lebanon.
-In the case they fail to, the employer has to obtain a clearance for the employee from the Ministry of Labor and should, jointly with the employee, consult the General Security's regional department located within the employee's residential area in order to obtain a temporary stay that allows the employee to obtain a work permit.
+Temporary residence is granted to those entering with a work permit (which will have to be obtained from the Ministry of Labor).
+People that fall into in this catergory should obtain a work permit and a yearly residence permit within three months from the date of entrance to Lebanon.
+In the case that they fail to, the employer has to obtain a clearance for the employee from the Ministry of Labor and should, jointly with the employee, consult the General Security's regional department located within the employee's residential area in order to obtain a temporary stay that allows the employee to obtain a work permit.

-The foreigner should present the application at one of the regional departments of the General Security located within the applicant's residential area in order to obtain a temporary stay that allows for a work permit.
+The foreign national should then present the application at one of the regional departments of the General Security located within the applicant's residential area in order to obtain a temporary stay that allows for a work permit.

-If the applicant is Syrian, then the application should be presented at one of the regional departments of the General Security located within the applicant's residential area along with the passport or a valid identity card or a return coupon.
+If the applicant is Syrian, then the application should be presented at one of the regional departments of the General Security located within the applicant's residential area along with a passport, a valid identity card, or a return coupon.

-The General Directorate of General Security can extend the temporary residence beyond its expiry to a maximum period of one year starting the date of entrance to Lebanon.
-Investors and businessmen possessing temporary residence for six months and who have initiated investment projects in Lebanon may apply before the General Directorate of General Security for a yearly or permanent residence valid for a period of three years and renewable.
+The General Directorate of General Security can extend the temporary residence beyond its expiration to a maximum period of one year starting from the date of entry to Lebanon.
+Investors and businessmen possessing temporary residence for six months and who have initiated investment projects in Lebanon may apply to the General Directorate of General Security for a yearly or permanent residence valid for a period of three years, which is also renewable.